gooddata/gooddata-ui-sdk/docs/contributing.md

 -   `rush add` - adds a new dependency to a project.

+**IMPORTANT**: When `rush` runs builds in the projects it will truncate the project's build outputs when emitting to console.
+It will, however, store full build output into each project's directory.
+It will create files `<projectId>.build.log` and this will contain the full build output.

 > Note: Rush by default tries to use all cores available on the machine.
 It is possible to override this using
 > the `--parallelism` option on the CLI or using the `RUSH_PARALLELISM` environment variable.